Tanz0rz/haxe-fmod/extension/functions.md

 ## system_setfilesystem
 <!-- System::setFileSystem -->
-Cannot be bound.
-A custom file system is a set of callbacks that FMOD runs on its streaming and loading threads, and no Haxe target can execute code there.
+verdict: cannot A custom file system is a set of callbacks that FMOD runs on its streaming and loading threads, and no Haxe target can execute code there.
 StudioSystem.loadBankFile and loadBankMemory are the bank paths, and Sound.create and Sound.fromPcm are the sound paths.

 ## system_setsoftwarechannels
 <!-- System::setSoftwareChannels -->
+verdict: bound
 Covered by FmodSettings.
 FMOD only accepts the audible voice cap before init, so pass softwareChannels to FmodManager.Initialize().
 It is separate from numChannels, which is the virtual voice count Studio initializes with.
 ```haxe
 FmodManager.Initialize({numChannels: 256, softwareChannels: 128});